ginodalsasso/projet-cinema/README.md

 # Project for a Film Wiki

-This project involves the design of a website with a database for a film wiki, as well as the creation of a user interface to manage it.
+This project involves the design of a website with a database using OOP for a film wiki, as well as the creation of a user interface to manage it.

 ## Project Contents